Related Party Transactions

 Note 4 - Related Party Transactions

-oneyear after the completion of the initial business combination and (B) subsequent to the initial business combination, (x) if the closing price of the Class A ordinary shares equals or exceeds $12.00 per share (as adjusted for share subdivisions, share capitalizations, reorganizations, recapitalizations and the like) for any 20 trading days
+Combination, (x) if the closing price of the Class A ordinary shares equals or exceeds $12.00 per share (as adjusted for share subdivisions, share capitalizations, reorganizations, recapitalizations and the like) for any 20 trading days within any

 Private Placement Warrants

 Simultaneously with the closing of the Initial Public Offering, the Company consummated the Private Placement of 5,550,000 Private Placement Warrants, at a price of $1.50 per Private Placement Warrant with the Sponsor, generating gross proceeds of approximately $8.3 million.

 Each whole Private Placement Warrant is exercisable for one whole Class A ordinary share at a price of $11.50 per share.
 A portion of the proceeds from the sale of the Private Placement Warrants to the Sponsor was added to the proceeds from the Initial Public Offering held in the Trust Account.
 If the Company does not complete a Business Combination within the Combination Period, the Private Placement Warrants will expire worthless.
 The Private Placement Warrants will be

 non-redeemableexcept as described below in Note 7 and exercisable on a cashless basis so long as they are held by the Sponsor or its permitted transferees.

 The Sponsor and the Company’s officers and directors agreed, subject to limited exceptions, not to transfer, assign or sell any of their Private Placement Warrants until 30 days after the completion of the initial Business Combination.